jovan-juranovic/spam-finder/README.md

 [Clojure Programming](http://www.amazon.com/Clojure-Programming-Chas-Emerick/dp/1449394701/ref=pd_sim_b_1?ie=UTF8&refRID=0KCSHHVCSA3Z3YCX6JAF)

   Clojure programming is definetely the most comprehensive book about the topic.
 As Practical Clojure and Programming Clojure it contains explanations about functional languages in general, as well as explanations of Clojure functions and other features, but it goes much deeper into the core of the languge and explains all pros of working with CLojure.
-Although it is an excellent reference, I would strongly recommend to first read the two first books (and maybe [The Joy of Clojure](http://www.amazon.com/The-Joy-Clojure-Thinking-Way/dp/1935182641/ref=pd_sim_b_2?ie=UTF8&refRID=0KCSHHVCSA3Z3YCX6JAF)) before you start reading this book.
+Although it is an excellent reference, I would strongly recommend to first read the first book (and maybe [The Joy of Clojure](http://www.amazon.com/The-Joy-Clojure-Thinking-Way/dp/1935182641/ref=pd_sim_b_2?ie=UTF8&refRID=0KCSHHVCSA3Z3YCX6JAF)) before you start reading this book.

 [Web Development with Clojure](http://www.amazon.com/Web-Development-Clojure-Build-Bulletproof/dp/1937785645/ref=pd_sim_b_3?ie=UTF8&refRID=0KCSHHVCSA3Z3YCX6JAF)